Skip to contents

 Method 1: Curated Trio Datasets

-You can directly use the name from the Curated Trio Datasets sheet to initialise a Trio object populated with some metrics and auxiliary data.
+You can directly use the name from the Curated Trio Datasets sheet to initialise a Trio object populated with some metrics and supporting evidence.
 This method is useful when you want to quickly start with a predefined dataset.

 tempCache <- tempdir()